digitalfondue/lavagna/src/main/stampo/doc/04-user-manual/04-04-card/04-04-03-comments.en.peb.md

 #### Delete a comment

 To delete a comment, click on <i class="fa fa-trash-o"></i>.
 A confirmation panel will appear as an additional failsafe.
-Deleting a comment made by the same user does not require any additional permission. (deleting all comments requires DELETE_CARD_COMMENT permission).
+Deleting a comment made by the same user does not require any additional permission.

 <img class="pure-img" src="{{relativeRootPath}}/images/en/c04_card_comment-delete.png" alt="Delete comment">